 For Korean Meals With Spicy Main Dishes

-A dry, light Riesling or a crisp Sauvignon Blanc are my personal choices for Korean meals that are heavier on the spice than usual.
+A dry, light Riesling or a crisp Sauvignon Blanc are choices for Korean meals that are heavier on the spice than usual.
 Nothing too sweet, fruity, or complex.
 Avoid heavy red wines.

 For a Korean Barbecue Dinner

 Bulgogi and Galbi are smoky, sweet, and full of flavor, so a bright and simple red wine is your best bet.
 An Australian or Chilean Shiraz are my personal favorites but Chianti or an American Zinfandel are also good choices.
 Again, you want to avoid anything too complex, heavy, or earthy that will compete with the explosion of flavors in a Korean bbq dinner.